casper-network/condor-info/articles/062-binary-port.md

 * **Simplified Architecture**: Direct communication reduces complexity, leading to a more streamlined and maintainable system.
 * **Greater Control**: Developers gain more granular control over their interactions with the node, opening doors for optimization and customization.

-## TODO: more info about how the nodes comunicate with each other?
+## TODO: more info about how the nodes communicate with each other?

-## Example: Seding a Transaction
+## Example: Sending a Transaction

 Lets illustrate the workflow of using the binary port with a simplified example of sending a native transfer transaction.